Sibylle-R/it-support-homelab/README.md

 # IT Support Homelab

-This repository documents my personal homelab projects with a clear focus on entry-level IT Support and Service Desk tasks.
+This repo contains my personal homelab setup.

+I use it to practice basic IT support and Active Directory tasks.
+Nothing groundbreaking, just a small lab to understand how things actually work.

-I built this lab alongside starting my HF Informatik studies to better understand how day-to-day IT support actually works in real companies, not just in theory.
+I started this lab befor I began my HF Informatik studies.

-## Why this homelab
-Instead of only learning concepts, I wanted to work hands-on with a realistic Windows environment.
-My goal is to become comfortable with typical 1st level support tasks such as user issues, authentication problems and basic troubleshooting.
+I noticed that many concepts only really make sense once you set them up yourself, break things, and fix them again.

+This lab is mainly focused on:
+- basic Windows Server setup
+- Active Directory fundamentals
+- typical first level support scenarios

 ## Environment
 - Host OS: Windows 11 Pro